 The laws on the legalities of wild camping differ so much from one spot to another that you really need to start from the beginning with every new location you want to pitch your tent.
 Even in Scotland, where wild camping is legal, there are exceptions.
 In 2017 a law was introduced that meant whole segments of the west shore of Loch Lomond were now off-limits to wild campers due to littering and “anti-social behaviour” (it was a very controversial decision at the time!), so even if you think you’ll be alright, it’s worth double checking.

 Seeing wildlife is a big tick, but irritating that wildlife is a big, big red cross.

-You can get yourself into a bit of bother by pitching where you’re not allowed, or worse yet get yourself a fine from the police or local authorities, but a quick Google search should reveal whether or not wild camping is legal in the area you’re aiming for, and you’ll no doubt pick up some other valuable tips from local experts while you’re there.
-Another great way to do this is find a local Facebook group focused on the outdoors in the area you’re heading, or call a local outdoor centre, as not only will they be able to tell you the legalities of it all, they’ll be able to give you specific local wild camping tips and tricks as well.
+You can get yourself into a bit of bother by pitching where you’re not allowed, or worse yet get yourself a fine from the police or local authorities.
+But a quick Google search should reveal whether or not wild camping is legal in the area you’re aiming for, and you’ll no doubt pick up some other valuable tips from local experts while you’re there.
+Another great way to do this is find a local Facebook group focused on the outdoors in the area you’re heading, or call a local outdoor centre, as not only will they be able to tell you the legalities of it all, they’ll be able to give you specific local tips for wild camping tips as well.